arttracks/baring_art_sales/README.md

 This data was obtained by scanning the second and third volumes of _Art Sales_ in a book scanner with Optical Character Recognition (OCR) software.
 The first volume was already available in PDF format.
 The data was then extracted to `xls` format using ABBYY FineReader Pro, and then cleaned and  exported to `.csv` and `.json` formats.

+###Raw Data _Update 10/28/2016_
+As of 10/28/2016, a great deal of data had been cleaned, but not all of it.
+If you are interested in seeing the complete data set, with some un-cleaned/unordered data, please see this [Google Doc](https://docs.google.com/spreadsheets/d/1CaQmD0Xo5RL35R-TLTq-EjToZjS6ynoVgsgNOTX5ZBY/edit?usp=sharing).
+The data on the first tab is a compilation of ALL of the tabs.
+It may be removed.

+Because of Google's 2M cell limit on workbooks, a separate workbook has been started to contain the cleaned data.
+It is found [here](https://docs.google.com/spreadsheets/d/1NYbEqvcuj30qtWe90IWGrx_MuYsfEQcViQslWeY0Dis/edit?usp=sharing).

 ###Data Structure